Our Little Pocket of Paradise is a Haven for Mexpats

 It is 66 miles(106 kilometres) long and 13 miles (21 kilometres) wide and is situated on the border between the states of Jalisco and Michoacan and approximately a 3 ½ hour drive from the Pacific ocean.
 The most popular area for “Mexpats” (Canadians, Americans, Europeans) is located on the northwestern shoreline and is made up of a series of small villages over a 20 km stretch from Chapala to Jocotepec, referred to by locals as “Lakeside,” with the villages of San Antonio, Ajijic, San Juan Cosala and El Chante in between.

 Lake Chapala has become a retirement haven for Canadians, Americans and Europeans; people from all over the world come to enjoy the warm days and cool nights along the shores of our beautiful lake.
 Crimson sunrises and golden sunsets serve to heighten their enjoyment of each majestic day.

 Though you will find Mexpats in every village, the majority live in the various sub-divisions between Chapala and Ajijic (pronounced Ah-He-Heek).
-Some say this area has a micro-climate and that the article by National Geographic rating the area as the "2nd Best Climate in the World" actually refers to this particular stretch of the Lakeside.
+Some say this area has a micro-climate and that it rates as being the “2nd Best Climate in the World” refers to this particular stretch of the Lakeside.

 Chapala – the largest community lakeside.